envoyproxy/gateway/docs/latest/api/config_types.md

-RateLimitRedisSettings defines the configuration for connecting to a Redis database.
+RateLimitRedisSettings defines the configuration for connecting to redis database.

 _Appears in:_
 - [RateLimitDatabaseBackend](#ratelimitdatabasebackend)